 The company values local and global projects that are holistically conceived to ensure the collected materials find a sustainable and purposeful use.
 Ultimately, waste is just reusable material in the wrong place.
 The Schwarz Group doesn’t just offer financial support, but also makes its expertise available to project partners.

-By participating in Project STOP, the Schwarz Group supports a project already working to prevent ocean plastic leakage.
+By participating in Project STOP since 2019, the Schwarz Group supports a project already working to prevent ocean plastic leakage.
 Founded in 2017, the initiative develops effective recycling management systems together with the affected cities and provides money and expertise to realize solutions.

-The first project was launched in April 2018 in Muncar, a coastal region in Indonesia, and two further partnerships are planned for the end of 2019.
+The first project was launched in April 2018 in Muncar, a coastal region in Indonesia, and two further partner cities, Pasuruan and Jembrana, followed at the end of 2019.
 In addition to the environmental gains, the local population also benefits from resulting job creation.